mtorpey/wooden-ships/1-introduction.md

 Included in the game is a sheet of die-cut counters which represent ships and markers of various types.
 These are the playing pieces used in the game.
-Each counter has a colored spot amidships to identify it and act as the ship\'s colors.
+Each counter has a colored spot amidships to identify it and act as the ship's colors.
 Red spots identify British ships; white spots identify French vessels; gold spots identify Spanish and Venetian ships;
 and light blue spots identify the American vessels.
 Printed on each counter is information needed to play the game.
 Examine the examples